How to use the command 'systemd-hwdb' (with examples)

 Example output:

-Use case 3: Update the binary hardware database with strict parsing
+Use case 3: Update the binary hardware database, returning a non-zero exit value on any parsing error

 Code: